Table of Contents

 DOA's (dead on arrival) are a part of the business.
 It's not profitable for us to send out deceased animals.
 So please know that we take every possible precaution before shipping.

 But we care about our customers, because you're the ones putting us in business.
-And we guarantee live delivery.
+And we guarantee live delivery as long as specific conditions are met.
 So if your order does not arrive alive, please let us know.
-We will have another order reshipped free of charge on the next shipment date (this excludes winter reshipments, which will be reshipped at our discretion).
+As long as conditions are met, we will have another order reshipped free of charge on the next shipment date (this excludes winter reshipments, which will be reshipped at our discretion).

 We Ship with The Post Office and with FedEx